 Following this, Professor James Diggle, who had been Chair of an advisory committee with the task of reading and commenting on all pages of the Lexicon, took charge of the project, becoming the editor and principal writer.

-Fund-raising and administration were led by Professor Pat Easterling, the first Chair of the Management Committee, who was succeeded in 2009 by Professor Richard Hunter, the current Regius Professor of Greek, who is now Principal Investigator for the project.In 1999, Anne Thompson held discussions with Professor Gregory Crane of the Perseus Project, which led to the creation of an electronic databank of lexicographic slips, designed by Professor Jeffrey Rydberg-Cox of the University of Missouri at Kansas City, which has become central to work on the Lexicon.
-At about the same time Dr Bruce Fraser joined the project as Assistant Editor, and he is now, among other roles, the principal team member in charge of IT.
+Fund-raising and administration were led by Professor Pat Easterling, the first Chair of the Management Committee, who was succeeded in 2009 by Professor Richard Hunter, the current Regius Professor of Greek.In 1999, Anne Thompson held discussions with Professor Gregory Crane of the Perseus Project, which led to the creation of an electronic databank of lexicographic slips, designed by Professor Jeffrey Rydberg-Cox of the University of Missouri at Kansas City, which has become central to work on the Lexicon.
+At about the same time Dr Bruce Fraser joined the project as Assistant Editor, and was, among other roles, the principal team member in charge of IT.

 In 2004, Dr Oliver Simkin, another Cambridge-trained linguist, joined us as Assistant Editor, followed in 2007 by Dr Patrick James.

 Dr Simkin moved in 2010 to take up a research post in Denmark, but rejoined the project in September 2014.In the same year, we were joined by two more Cambridge graduates, Mr Simon Westripp, who originally worked with the project as a undergraduate summer intern, and Dr Robert Crellin, who worked part-time as Assistant Editor.